-The Environmental Superintendent is also responsible for ensuring that incident reporting as outlined in Section 3 of this plan is completed and that follow-up monitoring actions deemed necessary to evaluate the extent of the spill and effectiveness of clean-up/remediation efforts are implemented.
-The Environmental Superintendent will communicate with the Corporate Director - Environment & Critical Infrastructure and the Sr Advisor - Environment & Permitting, Western Nunavut at any time as required to determine effective clean-up measures, discuss reporting submissions and implement environmental monitoring as necessary.
+The PLN will work with the External Liaison (or assume responsibility for the role).
+The External Liaison is responsible for ensuring that incident reporting as outlined in Section 3 of this plan is completed and that follow-up monitoring actions deemed necessary to evaluate the extent of the spill and effectiveness of clean-up/remediation efforts are implemented.

+The PLN communicates with the Corporate Director - Environment & Critical Infrastructure and the Sr Advisor - Environment & Permitting, Western Nunavut as required to consult on effective clean-up measures, discuss reporting submissions and implement environmental monitoring as necessary.

-2.3.4 Environmental Supervisor/Coordinators
+Environmental Supervisor/Coordinators

-The Environmental Supervisors/Coordinators will assist departmental Supervisors to document and investigate the cause of all spills, and work with onsite managers to develop corrective actions as required to prevent a repeat occurrence of the incident.
+The Environmental Supervisors/Coordinators support the PLN in documenting, and investigating the cause of Environmental Incidents and spills.
+They work with onsite managers to develop corrective actions as required to prevent a repeat occurrence of the incident.

-The Environmental Supervisors/Coordinators will oversee any follow-up monitoring actions deemed necessary to evaluate the extent of the spill and effectiveness of clean-up/remediation efforts at the direction of the Environmental Superintendent.
+The Environmental Supervisors/Coordinators oversee follow-up monitoring actions deemed necessary to evaluate the extent of the spill and effectiveness of clean-up/remediation efforts at the direction of the Environmental Superintendent.